Kunal-Kumar-Das191049/Electricity-Billing-Management-System.github.io/README.md

 ## Sections

 ### 1. Login Page
-         It consists of Username and Password which the existing admin can use to login into the main Dashboard of this application.
+         It consists of Username and Password which the existing admin/consumers can use to login into the main Dashboard of this application.

-### 2. Employee Details
-        It Consists of 4 Columns:-
-              1. Add

-              2. View

-              3. Remove

-              4. Update

- ### 2. Add Employee
+### 2. Signup Page
-            Admin can add details of a new employee by filling the necessary details like:-
-            Name              Job Post          Phone
-            Address           Employee ID       Education
-            Age               Father's name     Aadhar No
-            Email ID          Date Of Birth

- ### 3. View
-            It consists of Employee ID which the admin can enter to view details of a particular employee in the Print window.
+        It consists of Username,Password and meter number which the  admin/consumers can use to create their account in order to login into  the main Dashboard of this application.

- ### 4.Remove
-            Here the Admin can remove records of any Employee by entering their Employee ID.

- ### 5.Update
+### 3. Menu
+        1. New Customer:-      Admin can add new consumers by filling the necessary details such as name,email id, Phone number,Address etc.

+        2. Customer Details:-  Admin can view the details such as Customer Name ,Meter number, Address etc of all consumers.

+        3. Deposit Details:-   Admin can view,search and print the electricity bill deposit details such as meter number, month,units,total bill and status by sorting the meter number and month from the scroll panel.

-            Here the Admin can Update the details of any Employee by entering the Employee ID in the Search Window.
+        4. Calculate Bill:-    Admin can calculate the electricity bill of any consumers by selecting the meter number and month from the scroll panel and filling the units consumed in that particular month.

+### 4. Utility
+        Admin and consumers can use utilities/applications like NOTEPAD,CALCULATOR and WEB BROWSER according to their requirement.

+### 5. Information
+        1. Update Information:- consumers can update their any details and information.

+        2. View Information:-   consumers can view their details.
+ ### 6. User
+         1. pay Bill:-      consumers can pay their electricity bill by selecting the month from the scroll panel.

+         2. Bill Details:-  consumers can view their bill details such as meter no, month,total bill and status.
+ ### 7.Report
+          Generate bill:- consumers can generate their electricity bill by selecting the desired month from the scroll panel.

  ## Java Classes